Jamal Jafarov

-Jamal Jafarov (Camal Əli-abas oğlu Cəfərov; born on 25 February 2002) is an Azerbaijani professional footballer who plays as a forward for Kapaz in the Azerbaijan Premier League.
+Jamal Jafarov (Camal Əli-abas oğlu Cəfərov; born on 25 February 2002) is an Azerbaijani professional footballer who plays as a forward for Sabah in the Azerbaijan Premier League.

 Career

 Club

 On 17 April 2021, Jafarov made his debut in the Azerbaijan Premier League for Sabah match against Shamakhi.

-He was loaned from Sabah to Kəpəz for the 2023-2024 and 2024-2025 seasons.
+He was loaned from Sabah to Kəpəz for the 2023-2024 and 2024–2025 seasons.

+On 13 February 2026, Sabah announced that both Jafarov had left the club, with Jafarov signing for Kapaz on a contract until the end of the season the following day.